 VII.
-CURRICULUM PLANS of SIUDY
+CURRICULUM PLANS of STUDY

-The Master of Health Science degree program in Clinical Rehabilitation and Counseling offers a traditional, full-time curriculum plan of study (2 separate curriculum tracks are offered) and a spring-entry alternative curriculum plan (which also houses 2 separate curriculum tracks).
+The Master of Health Science degree program in Clinical Rehabilitation and Counseling offers a traditional, full-time curriculum plan of study (one track is offered) and a springentry alternative curriculum plan (which also offers one track but two speciality areas).
 Students will create an Individualized Curriculum Plan (ICP) with their assigned advisor.

-A. Curriculum Sequence for the Master of Health Sciences Degree in Clinical Rehabilitation & Counseling -Clinical Mental Health Track (CMH)
+A Curriculum Sequence for the Master of Health Sciences Degree in Clinical Rehabilitation & Counseling -Clinical Mental Health Track (CMH)